thetechnocrat007/django_blog/README.md

 - The changes/commits will not be considered after timeline mentioned in your mail.
 - Please avoid any frameworks and libraries except **_Django REST framework_**.
 - Focus more on the **_Django REST framework_** side of the problem.
+- After fork do not public the repo
+- You need to add requirements.txt file in project
 - You will be evaluated on
   - Modularity of Code
   - Security